lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Promotion of ECDH into a KEM

-This is accomplished with a simplified version of the DHKEM definition from [RFC9180].
+An elliptic curve Diffie-Hellman key agreement is promoted into a KEM `Encaps(pk) -> (ct, ss)` using a simplified version of the DHKEM definition from [RFC9180].

-This construction applies for all variants of elliptic curve Diffie-Hellman used in this specification: ECDH, X25519, and X448.

 ~~~
 DHKEM.Encaps(pkR):